KarmaPenny/pdfparser/README.md

 ## Output
 PDF parser creates the following files in the output directory:
-* commands.txt
-* contents.html
-* errors.txt
-* files.txt
-* javascript.js
-* raw.pdf
-* urls.txt

 #### commands.txt
 Commands run by launch actions are logged to the commands.txt file.
-Each command is written to a new line.
 Example:
 ```
 cmd.exe /c hello.exe
 calc.exe